Deciphering the Dubai dress code and what’s appropriate to pack for your trip to Dubai

 For women, there’s a little more leniency in sleeveless tops.
 You will see it’s against the rules published on most shopping mall doors, but it’s rarely enforced.
 Same with going out to a restaurant; only if a strict dress code is published or in religious buildings would you strictly be prohibited entry if your clothing is seen as too skimpy on your shoulders.

 As a precautionary measure, it never hurts to bring a cardigan or pashmina/wrap with you if you feel uncomfortable or are asked to cover up.

 In the right place, yes.
 We’d keep anything that reveals your midriff only for the beach.
-In shopping malls and many other public buildings, this is against the published rules and may draw unwanted attention.
+In shopping malls, such as Dubai Mall, and many other public buildings, this is against the published rules and may draw unwanted attention.
 It would be a strict no in museums and religious buildings.
 On a desert safari, you’re pushing your luck too!

 Before you go… More important things you should know when planning a trip to Dubai

 - Pop into our essential planning information page, it includes everything you need to know about getting around Dubai, a handy guide on what to pack, and top tips for first-timers on the do’s and don’ts, laws, and customs to be aware of.

 - Check out this incredible list of 150+ places you should visit when you’re in Dubai.

 - Pick up a Dubai Pass from iVenture or a Go City Dubai Pass to save up to 50% on top Dubai attractions.